Skip to main content

 Availabilities: all subcommands

-It is used to specify the input format and support both sequential and interleave format.
-For most cases, you don't need to specify the input format.
+It is used to specify the input format and support both sequential and interleave formats.
+In most cases, you don't need to specify the input format.
 SEGUL will infer it based on the file extension.
 Specify the input format if your file extension is unusual, for example .aln instead of .fasta or .fas.

 Input format options for sequence and align commands: